asehmi/auth-simple-for-streamlit/README.md

 - Refactored the SQLite local DB dependency in the main auth module so it uses a DB provider design pattern implementation.
 - Given the refactoring, I added a simple factory for multiple provider implementations, so different persistence technologies could be used, for example a cloud DB.
   - In fact, I built an Airtable cloud databse provider which can replace SQLite as an alternative.
-- The abstract provider interface is super simple and might not allow _any_ database to be adapted, but it works fine for this specific use case and the implementations I created.
+- The abstract provider interface is super simple and should allow _almost_ any database to be adapted, and it works fine for this specific auth use case in the implementations I created.
 - Configuration has been externalised for things like database names and locations, cloud service account secrets, api keys, etc. The configuration is managed in a root `.env` and `env.py` files, and small Python settings files for the main app (`app_settings.py`), and each provider implementation (`settings.py`).
 - There's just enough exception handling to allow you to get a handle on your own extension implementations.
 - I use `debugpy` for remote debugging support of Streamlit apps, and include a litte module that makes it work better with Streamlit's execution reruns.